 MY FIRST GEOGEBRA VISUALIZATION

-Author: Yasir Ahmed (aka John)
+Author: Yasir

 More than 20 years of experience in various organizations in Pakistan, the USA, and Europe.
-Worked as a Research Assistant within the Mobile and Portable Radio Group (MPRG) of Virginia Tech and was one of the first researchers to propose Space Time Block Codes for eight transmit antennas.
-The collaboration with MPRG continued even after graduating with an MSEE degree and has resulted in 12 research publications and a book on Wireless Communications.
-Worked for Qualcomm USA as an Engineer with the key role of performance and conformance testing of UMTS modems.
-Qualcomm is the inventor of CDMA technology and owns patents critical to the 4G and 5G standards.
+Worked with the Mobile and Portable Radio Group (MPRG) of Virginia Tech and Qualcomm USA and was one of the first researchers to propose Space Time Block Codes for eight transmit antennas.
+Have publsihed a book “Recipes for Communication and Signal Processing” through Springer Nature.

-14 thoughts on “Basics of Beamforming in Wireless Communications
+14 thoughts on “Basics of Beamforming in Wireless Communications”

-1. Dear John indeed I am learning a lot from your site.
+Dear John indeed I am learning a lot from your site.
 But here I am stuck on your answer to Sadaf.
 As she asked if we want to generate two beams simultaneously in desired directions such as 0 and 30 degrees, then what will we do for that?
 Your answer is look at Linear Array Processing.
 Simple techniques like ZF, LS and MMSE can be used to separate users based on their spatial signatures.
 I looked that too, but I am unable to generate two beams simultaneously.
 Can you do it foe me here?

-2. Is there any equation between steering angle and HPBW to calculate HPBW or is it measured in the beams plot?
+Is there any equation between steering angle and HPBW to calculate HPBW or is it measured in the beams plot?

 So angle theta is for the formation of the beam, angle phi is for the direction of the beam?

-1. There is an approximate formula for calculation of HPBW and it is given as:
+There is an approximate formula for calculation of HPBW and it is given as:

 HPBW=(0.886*lambda)/(N*d*cos(t))